datalad/datalad/docs/source/design/user_messaging.rst

 Importantly, logging should not be the primary user messaging method for command outcomes,
 Therefore:

-1. No command should rely solely on logging for user communication
+1. No interface should rely solely on logging for user communication
 2. Use logging for in-progress user communication via the mechanism for :ref:`progress reporting <chap_design_progress_reporting>`
 3. Use logging to inform debugging processes